There are a lot of lessons you want to teach your teen before the age of 18 and before he/she leaves home—and...

 The TSP (short for Thrift Savings Plan) is like a 401K, but for active service members.
 Like a 401K, money deposited is tax-deferred.

 Marine FCU also offers a Deployment Club Savings share to help you save money during the length of your deployment.

 Place an Active Duty Alert on Your Credit Report

 You can do this by calling just one of the three credit reporting bureaus, since they’re required to notify the other two for you.
 Doing so means businesses will be required to take extra steps before granting credit in your name.
 (Keep in mind though that this could prevent your AIF from receiving credit in your name while you are away).
 Active duty alerts last for one year and can be renewed to match your deployment period.

 While nobody wants to consider the potential for serious injury or death, all of us need to prepare for the unexpected.
 This is especially important during times of deployment.
 Make sure you have a will in place and your family and/or attorney knows how to access it.

 These are just a few things to consider when you are preparing for deployment.
-Contact a Marine FCU representative to learn about other opportunities or assistance available to our military.
+Schedule a free Financial Checkup to learn about other opportunities or assistance available to our military.
 Taking the time to get your financial life in order before your deployment will remove one large worry from your mind, freeing you to devote your full attention to your main job — serving your country!